nanoc/nanoc.app/content/doc/filters.md

 ### Text-to-binary and binary-to-text filters

-Filters that convert textual content to binary content or vice versa have the type delcaration `type :text => :binary` or `type :text => :binary`, respectively.
+Filters that convert textual content to binary content or vice versa have the type declaration `type :text => :binary` or `type :text => :binary`, respectively.
 For example:

     #!ruby
     class SampleTextualToBinaryFilter < Nanoc::Filter